betaflight/betaflight.com/docs/development/API/MSP-Extensions.md

 #### AdjustmentIndex

 The FC maintains internal state for each adjustmentStateIndex, currently 4 simultaneous adjustment states are maintained.
-Multiple adjustment ranges can be configured to use the same state but care should be taken not to send multiple adjustment ranges that when active would confict.
+Multiple adjustment ranges can be configured to use the same state but care should be taken not to send multiple adjustment ranges that when active would conflict.

 e.g. Configuring two identical adjustment ranges using the same slot would conflict, but configuring two adjustment ranges that used only one half of the possible channel range each but used the same adjustmentStateIndex would not conflict.